RastislavKish/math_scanner/README.md

 # Math scanner

+## Note

+Since the initial release of math_scanner, Mathpix advanced quite significantly, introducing new services, new API and new functions along considerable quality improvements.
+Right now, it provides decent document recognition, making math snipping no longer necessary.

+math_scanner is still available as an interesting experiment in blind image cropping and manipulation, as well as a base for further experimentation in the area of communicating the text layout and structure of documents to blind users.

+Of course, the math recognition functionality is still available.

+---

 Reading mathematical expressions in images with screenreaders has been always difficult.
-Available OCR programs have over time get very good at recognizing ordinary text, but the space notation used by mathematics is still difficult to read for them.
+Available OCR programs have over time got very good at recognizing ordinary text, but the space notation used by mathematics is still difficult to read for them.

 Meanwhile, a promising new service, [Mathpix](https://mathpix.com/) has appeared, offering quick and very accurate deep learning based recognition of not just mathematical expressions and equations, but also other scientific figures such as tables, chemical diagrams and various kinds of formatting.
 While this seemed like a way to go for screenreaders, there was one major drawback.
 Mathpix requires a cropped image of the formula or figure to be transcribed, one can't just enter a page and get the desired results.